ClintH/kattegat/INSTALL.md

 $ yo kattegat:sketch
 `````

 You'll get prompted for a name of the sketch.
 It's a good idea to keep it short and sweet, because this will be how you access the sketch from a browser.
-Naming a sketch 'froz' will mean you access your sketch at: `http://localhost:3000/froz/`, and your files will be stored in `BASE\public\froz` (where BASE is your base directory, eg `/Users/mary/code/`)
+Naming a sketch 'froz' will mean you access your sketch at: `http://localhost:3000/froz/`, and your files will be stored in `BASE/public/froz` (eg if your BASE base directory is `/Users/mary/code/`, your files will be in `/Users/mary/code/public/froz`)

 The sketch generator will make a new folder and starter files for you, all ready to go.